-- 1. Where the imperative form of a verb is used to start a policy, the policy will be interpreted as being a mandatory requirement which, if written in a "subject-verb" format, would incorporate the term "shall." - When used in the Land Use Plan, the The words "shall," "must," "will," "is to," and "are to" are always mandatory. - 3.
+- 1. Where the imperative form of a verb is used to start a policy, the policy will be interpreted as being a mandatory requirement which, if written in a "subject-verb" format, would incorporate the term "shall." - 2.
+The words "shall," "must," "will," "is to," and "are to" are always mandatory. - 3.
 "Should" is not mandatory but is strongly recommended; and - 4.
-"Mmay" is permissive. - $\underline{5}$ .
-The present tense includes the past and future tenses; and the future tense includes the present. - 6.
+"May" is permissive. - 5.
+The present tense includes the past and future tenses; and the future tense includes the present. - $\underline{6}$ .
 The singular number includes the plural number, and the plural the singular, unless the natural construction of the word indicates otherwise. - 7.
 "Including" means "... including but not limited to...". - 8.
-2. Policy headings and titles are provided for convenience only.
+Policy headings and titles are provided for convenience only.
 To the degree that these headings or titles conflict with the text they accompany, the text shall govern.